Shoe Trading License in Dubai: Cost and Requirements

 Setup Costs, Steps, and Licensing Requirements

 Setting up a shoe trading company at Dubai South Business Hub Free Zone involves a straightforward process with transparent costs.
-The core licence fee covers the annual trading licence for the footwear activity.
+The core license fee covers the annual trading license for the footwear activity.
 Additional costs typically include visa allocations for shareholders and employees, a flexi-desk or office facility fee, and government registration charges.

-The general steps to obtain your licence are as follows:
+The general steps to obtain your license are as follows:

 Step 1: Reserve your company name with the free zone authority